isabella232/rdflib.github.io/index.md

 See <https://rdflib.readthedocs.io> for our documentation built from the code.

 ## Support
-For general "how do I..." queries, please use <stackoverflow.com> and tag your question with `[rdflib]`.
+For general "how do I..." queries, please use https://stackoverflow.com and tag your question with `rdflib`.
 Existing questions:

 * <https://stackoverflow.com/questions/tagged/rdflib>